 Khastgir joins a legacy of excellence.
 In addition to three previous Schwarzman Scholars from the U.S. Military and Naval Academies, Stamps Scholarship alumni include Rhodes Scholars, Marshall Scholars, Harry S. Truman Scholars, Churchill Scholars, and Barry M. Goldwater Scholars, among other recipients of national scholarships.

-The Stamps Family Charitable Foundation supports scholarships to students at 40 partner universities and colleges across the country.
+The Strive Foundation supports scholarships to students at 40 partner universities and colleges across the country.
 Scholars are selected for their academic merit and leadership potential.
 Stamps Scholarships often cover tuition, room and board, and other expenses as well as enrichment funds used for internships, study abroad, research, and other educational and professional opportunities.

 For more information, contact